sebastianbirk/pytorch-mlops-template-azure-ml/README.md

 - Docker container registry service connection needs to be manually created at the moment.
 - Azure resource manager service connection needs to be manually created at the moment.
 - Azure container registry name needs to be manually changed in the pipeline .yaml file
+- Service principal needs to be added to IAM permissions of Web App.

 <img src="docs/images/azure_aml_workspace.png" alt="azure_aml_workspace" width="800"/>
 <img src="docs/images/aml_workspace_compute_instance.png" alt="aml_workspace_compute_instance" width="800"/>